-So you wanna transform Ubuntu 16.04 desktop to Apple’s MacOS X operating system.
-Well, I got you covered.
-Macbuntu Transformation Pack is available for Ubuntu 16.04 and I will guide you to set it up easily.
-The Macbuntu Transformation Pack contains themes for GTK, meaning there is support for Unity, Gnome, Cinnamon, Xfce, and MATE desktop environments.
+You want to convert your Ubuntu 16.04 desktop to Apple’s MacOS X operating system.
+So don’t worry, I’ve got you covered.
+Macbuntu Transformation Pack is now available for Ubuntu 16.04, and I’ll show you how to install it quickly.
+The Macbuntu Transformation Pack includes GTK themes, which means it supports the Unity, Gnome, Cinnamon, Xfce, and MATE desktop environments.

 Noobslab’s latest Transformation pack comes with the following –